BBaoVanC/bbaovanc.com/content/blog/youtube-url-structures-you-should-know/index.md

 Docs](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL)
 for more information on the anatomy of a URL.

+## Privacy parameters

+**I'm putting this near the top as I think it's important.** Around 2021, the `pp=` parameter was added, which contains the search term used to find the video, and a few more bits that are not known.
+Around 2023, the tracking parameters were extended with the `si=` parameter, which contains a source identifier.
+When you click a link with the parameter, it allows YouTube to connect you to the person who shared the link.
+Notably, this includes information to identify *your* YouTube channel every time you share a link.
+Sometimes when somebody clicks on a link with the `si=` parameter intact, they are shown your YouTube channel, similar to sites like Instagram Reels.
+The `si=` parameter was replaced with `is=` somewhere in early 2026, but it appears to have the same function.

+For privacy reasons, I would recommend **removing** the `si=` and `is=` parameters any time you share a YouTube link.

 ## Linking to a video

 Here's the video I'll be using as an example: